Frequently Asked Questions

 BPA-free, UV stable, food-grade plastic with a 50 year outdoor rating.

 Composta pots are proudly made under design patent on the Gold Coast.

 What amount of food scraps can one take?

 When your Composta is established and your worms have settled in and bred up (roughly 2-3 months from set up), we recommend feeding of around a handful a day.
 As your worm community grows it will process food scraps faster.
 One Composta is usually perfect for the kitchen waste of 1-2 people.
 If your needs are greater or you have a larger household, we recommend multiple units.

 Is there any items I should avoid placing inside the Composta?

 Avoid Citrus, Onions and Meat (or any animal derived products).
-These items will not kill the worms but as the worms will avoid them, they will remain inside and attract unwanted vermin and smells.
+These items will not kill the worms but as the worms will avoid them, so they will remain inside and attract unwanted vermin and smells.

 What plants can I grow in it?

 You can grow any plants you like!
 Herbs and soft-leaved veggies work wonderfully, however you can also grow strawberries, chilli plants, tomatoes, snowpeas and flowers with great success.
 The soil is "Supercharged" from the worm cast so all your plants will grow healthy and strong.